Archived entries for Policy Advocacy

 At GWC, we love Wisconsin — and all of the special places that make it home.
 And these are are just a few of the things that we go to work to do to help people protect those places for all of Wisconsin.

 What did you do last week to help protect Wisconsin’s special places.
 We’d love to hear your story!
-Share it with us here or email info@gatheringwaters.org.
+Share it with us here or email [email protected].

 Conserving Local Farms, Food, and Our Heritage